1985 Swedish general election: Campaign

 The Liberal People's Party had chosen Bengt Westerberg as its party leader in October 1983; he had had trouble getting his message through, not least because of the party's small size in parliament and its only receiving 5.9 percent support in the 1982 election.
 However, in August Westerberg became viewed by the public as a calm and honest politician, in comparison to the constantly arguing Adelsohn and Palme.
 The Liberal People's Party was the big winner of the 1985 election, increasing its support to 14.2 percent.

+Debates

 Results

 The Centre Party and Christian Democratic Unity (CDU) ran a joint list in some constituencies under the name "Centre".
 One CDU candidate was elected on the Centre list, the first time the party had had parliamentary representation.